jopemachine/alfred-chromium-workflow/README.md

 ## 🔨 How to install

-Download and double click the `.alfredworkflow` file on the [Release page](https://github.com/jopemachine/alfred-chromium-workflow/releases).
+Download `alfred-chromium-workflow.alfredworkflow` on the [Release page](https://github.com/jopemachine/alfred-chromium-workflow/releases) and double click the file to add to Alfred.

+* The executable is not [code-signed](https://developer.apple.com/support/code-signing/) so manual verification of the executable is required to run Alfred commands.
+From the Alfred Preferences' Workflows tab, right-click `alfred-chromium-workflow` in the left nav, and select "Open in Finder".
+Find and right-click the `alfred-chromium-workflow` executable, then click "Open" (do not simply double-click the file).
+You will be presented with a modal dialog that reads "macOS cannot verify the developer of “alfred-chromium-workflow”.
+Are you sure you want to open it?" - click Open.
+The warning will no longer appear during workflow usage.

-Note that if your browser is not the default browser (`Chrome`), you need to switch your browser through `ch browser` first.
+* Note that if your browser is not the default browser (`Chrome`), you need to switch your browser through `ch browser` first.

-Register your customized hotkeys if you need to.
+* Register your customized hotkeys if you need to.

 ## 📗 Usage